 Introduction to Judaism online is a live weekly video conference class in which students join classmates for an engaging 21-session course offered in three consecutive trimesters.
 The program is suitable for adults who wish to gain a deeper understanding of Jewish life through a Reform lens.

 New in 2021, the URJ is proud to introduce Introduction to Judaism online taught in ASL, a weekly, 21-session class taught exclusively in American Sign Language for Deaf students over videoconferencing.
-The class will meet on Mondays at 8pm ET to 9:30pm ET every week, from February 8 through June 28, 2021, and class size will be limited to 12 students.

 Participants are invited to join Rabbi Rebecca Dubowe for this engaging, online course for Deaf adults who wish to gain a deeper understanding of Jewish life through a Reform lens.
 Payment plans and limited scholarships are available.